 Searching: The Data Repository

-When searching for data, the Repository at repository.stategeothermaldata.org/repository/search is NOT the definitive resource to conduct your search.
-If the record of interest shows up in the National Geothermal Data System Catalog at search.geothermaldata.org then they have been being included in the repository and cataloged.
-However the Repository is the place to edit, adjust and add new metadata records to the data system.
+When searching for data, the search page for the Repository application (at %repositoryHost%/- repository/search) is NOT the definitive resource to conduct your search.
+The Repository is the place to edit, adjust and add new metadata records to the data system.
 Datasets submitted can be in process in the system, but not yet editable on the repository page.

 Browse Collections